In this exercise, you’ll login to Adobe Experience Platform and view your own Real-time Customer Profile in the UI.

 With Adobe Experience Platform, all IDs are equally important.
 Previously, the ECID was the most important ID in the Adobe context and all other IDs were linked to the ECID in a hierarchical relation.
 With Adobe Experience Platform this is no longer the case, and every ID can be considered a primary identifier.

-As the Identity namespace, select Email and as the Identity Value enter the email address you used to register in the previous exercise.
+For the field Identity namespace, select Email and for the field Identity Value enter the email address you used to register in the previous exercise.

-You’ll then see your profile in the list:
+You’ll then see your profile in the list.
+Click the Profile ID to open your profile.

-And by going to the menu option Events, you can see records for every experience event that is linked to your Profile.
+Go to Events, where you can see entries for every experience event that is linked to your Profile.

 Finally, go to the menu option Segment membership.
 You’ll now see all segments that qualify for this profile.